 Who are the teams?

-And for those who might be curious, here's a quick infographic showing how team names and drivers changed from last season.
+As for drivers, here's a quick infographic showing how drivers changed from last season.

 Other Useful Links: